jihyeonb517-lang/Quant-Macro/README.md

-# US Macro Observatory — GitHub Pages
+# Macro data — GitHub Pages

 The original Korean dashboard, with its tabs, SVG charts, date filters and pointer tooltips preserved.
 The page now loads `./data.json` asynchronously and displays a